RADESH626/black-noise-nextjs/memory-bank/progress.md

     *   Utilized a loading state to prevent multiple submissions.
     *   Implemented rollback logic to revert to the previous profile details if the `actualizarProveedor` server action fails.
     *   **Created `memory-bank/functionalities/SupplierProfileManagement.md`**: Documented the new functionality and the application of optimistic updates and rollback.
+-   **Fixed Catalog Page Button Reversion:** Resolved the issue where "Add to Cart" buttons for other designs would revert to their original state after adding an item.
+This was addressed by:
+    *   Memoizing `DesignCard.jsx` with `React.memo` to prevent unnecessary re-renders.
+    *   Memoizing `DesignGrid.jsx` with `React.memo` to prevent unnecessary re-renders.
+    *   Ensuring the `cartItems` array passed from `CartContext` is consistently updated with the complete server-side cart state.
+    *   **Modified `src/app/acciones/CartActions.js`:** Updated `addDesignToCart` to return the fully populated and formatted cart data (with `id` as string) after adding/updating an item, ensuring consistency with client-side expectations.

 ## Remaining Tasks:
 - The task of applying the client-side data management approach (optimistic updates, debouncing, rollback) to "other pages" has been completed for all identified suitable candidates.